Set It & Forget It Rotisserie Ovens

-This particular model is very straightforward to use and has a LCD display which is easy to read and does away with knobs, buttons and dials – all of which trap food and complicate the cleaning process – but with this model, cleaning truly is a breeze.
+This particular model is very straightforward to use and has an LCD display which is easy to read and does away with knobs, buttons, and dials – all of which trap food and complicate the cleaning process – but with this model, cleaning truly is a breeze.

 If you’re in a hurry then what I will say, is it’s dead easy to use, has very clever technology and plenty of pre-sets to set and forget until ready, plus it’s truly a dream to clean.

 The Kaloric – Unique Movement